Paulet affair

-The Paulet affair, also known as British Hawaii, was the unofficial five-month 1843 occupation of the Hawaiian Islands by British naval officer Captain Lord George Paulet, of HMS Carysfort.
+The Paulet affair, also known as British Hawaii, was the insubordinate five-month occupation of the Hawaiian Islands in 1843 by British naval officer Captain Lord George Paulet, of HMS Carysfort.
 It was ended by the arrival of American warships sent to defend Hawaii's independence.
 The British government in London did not authorize the move and it had no official status.

 British occupation

 Paulet became captain of HMS Carysfort on 28 December 1841, serving on the Pacific Station under Rear-Admiral Richard Darton Thomas (1777–1857).

 Richard Charlton, who had been the British consul to the Kingdom of Hawaii since 1825 met Paulet off the coast of Mexico in late 1842.
 Charlton claimed that British subjects in the Hawaiian Islands were being denied their legal rights.
 In particular, Charlton claimed land that was under dispute.
-Paulet requested permission from Admiral Thomas to investigate the allegations.
+Paulet requested permission from Rear-Admiral Thomas to investigate the allegations.

 Paulet arrived at Honolulu and requested an audience with King Kamehameha III on 11 February 1843.
 He was told the King was on another island and would take six days to arrive.
-His next letter on 16 February maintained the polite tone of formal diplomatic correspondence, was more demanding:"I have the honour to acquaint your Majesty of the arrival in this port of Her Britannic Majesty's ship under my command, and according to my instructions I am desired to demand a private interview with you, to which I shall proceed with a proper and competent interpreter."
+His next letter on 16 February maintained the polite tone of formal diplomatic correspondence, but was more demanding:

+I have the honour to acquaint your Majesty of the arrival in this port of Her Britannic Majesty's ship under my command, and according to my instructions I am desired to demand a private interview with you, to which I shall proceed with a proper and competent interpreter.

 The King replied that American Gerrit P. Judd, as chief government minister, could be trusted to handle any written communication.
 This seemed to infuriate Paulet who had been told by Charlton that Judd was acting as "dictator".
 Paulet refused to speak with Judd, and accused him of fabricating the previous response.
 Paulet then listed specific demands.